 The cheese came out thick but spreadable, tangy and a little dry.
 While sampling it I immediately thought of a cheese ball, so that’s we made of it.
 The results were amazing and I already have plans to make more using different beer styles.

 - 2 cups raw cashews, soaked in water for 3 to 8 hours and drained

 - 1 to 2 tablespoons medium brown miso

 - 1 tablespoon carrageenan powder, or 2 tablespoons agar powder

 - ½ cup minced fresh chives

 - 1 cup slivered almonds

-- Process the ingredients.
-Put the cashews, nutritional yeast, rejuvelac, 1 tablespoon of the miso, and the salt in a blender.
+- Put the cashews, nutritional yeast, rejuvelac, 1 tablespoon of the miso, and the salt in a blender.
 Process until smooth and creamy, occasionally stopping to scrape down the blender jar and move the mixture toward the blades.
 Taste and add more miso if desired.

-- Form the cheese.
-Pour into a glass or nonreactive metal mold and smooth the top.
+- Pour into a glass or nonreactive metal mold and smooth the top.
 Let cool completely at room temperature.
 Cover and refrigerate for at least 24 hours.